Barbados–India relations: History

 Many Indians from Gujarat, Bengal and Sindh emigrated to Barbados in the early 20th century.
 According to historian Sabir Nakhuda, the first Indian to arrive in Barbados was Beshart Ali Dewan.
 Dewan who hailed from the present-day state of West Bengal emigrated to Barbados in 1910.

 Diplomatic relations between Barbados and India were established on 30 November 1966, the date the former became an independent country.
 On the same day, India gifted a throne that was placed in the Barbadian House of Assembly.

 An Indian delegation visited Barbados to attend the CARICOM Summit in July 1996.
 Barbados supported the G-4 resolution on expanding the UN Security Council in 2007.
 The country also voted for India's candidature for Non-Permanent seat on the UN Security Council in 2011–12, and supports India's candidature for a permanent seat on the Security Council.

 Barbadian Minister of Foreign Affairs Billie A. Miller has visited India on numerous occasions to participate in various international conferences.
 Minister of State for External Affairs Digvijay Singh visited Barbados in June 2003 and held talks with Deputy Prime Minister and Attorney General Mia Mottley, and Senior Minister and Foreign Minister Billie Miller.
 During the visit, the two countries signed an MoU agreeing to hold regular Foreign Office Consultations.
 Finance Minister P. Chidambaram visited Barbados in September 2005 to participate in the Commonwealth Finance Ministers' Meeting.

 The first-ever Foreign Office Consultation (FOC) between Barbados and India was held in Bridgetown from 28 April to 1 May 2015.
 Special Secretary (AMS & CPV) in the Ministry of External Affairs R. Swaminathan and Permanent Secretary in the Ministry of Foreign Affairs and Foreign Trade Simone Rudder led the Indian and Barbadian delegations at the FOC.
 Swaminathan also held bilateral talks with Minister of foreign Affairs and Foreign Trade Maxine McClean, Minister of Industry, International Business, Commerce and Small Business Development Donville Inniss and Health Minister John Boyce.

 Barbados and India signed an Air Services Agreement on 6 October 2015.
 The agreement provides fifth freedom rights and permits Indian and Barbadian airlines to operate direct scheduled flights and chartered flights between the two countries.

 In May 2018, P. P. Chaudhary, the Indian government's Minister of State, Law, Justice and Corporate Affairs visited Barbados and discussed the framework of doctors from India working and operating in Barbados as well as the areas of international business and financial services, health care, Double Taxation Agreements (DTA), tax information agreements, Air Services Agreements, and micro, small and medium-sized enterprises (MSMEs).

+In 2024 India's Prime Minister, Narendra Modi was conferred with the Order of Freedom of Barbados award by the Barbadian Prime Minister, Mia Mottley.